SESYNC-ci/advanced-git-lesson/docs/_slides/branch.md

 ===

-The primary branch, from which side branches are typically made, is called the **master** branch by default, although git and GitHub are going to change this name to something like "main" or "primary" in future versions.
-To avoid confusion we are still calling it the master branch in this lesson; expect this to change sometime in the near future.
+The primary branch, from which side branches are typically made, is called the **master** branch by default, although git and GitHub plan to change this name to "main" or "primary" in future versions.
+To avoid confusion we are still calling it the master branch in this lesson for now.

 ![]({% include asset.html path="images/atlassian_merge_before.png" %}){:width="50%" style="border: none; box-shadow: none;"}
 *The master and feature branch have a common base but different tips (current states).
 [Image][using-branches] by Atlassian / [CC BY]*